 2. Enter the bucket name correctly, and select your region and access permissions

 |Deleting bucket||Before you delete a bucket, ensure that all data in the bucket has been cleared||1.
 In the bucket list, click Delete on the right of the selected bucket

 2. Click OK

-You can view bucket details by clicking Details to the right of the bucket list.
-Such details include bucket name, access permissions, and versioning.
+You can view bucket details by clicking Details on the right of the bucket list.
+Details include bucket name, region, access permissions, and versioning status.

-If you log in with a sub-account that does not have permission to access the bucket list, you can initiate an access by Add Access Path, for which COSBrowser provides two methods as follows:
+If you log in with a sub-account that does not have permission to access the bucket list, you can initiate an access via Add Access Path in the following two ways:

-(1) Add an access path directly in the login page, and select your bucket region correctly.
-Once you log in, you can manage your resources immediately.
+(1) Add an access path directly on the login page and select the corresponding bucket region.
+Once you log in, you can manage your resources.

-(2) After you log in with your sub account, in the upper left corner of the bucket list page, click Add Path, and enter a specified path so that you can enter a bucket and manage its resources.
+(2) Log in with your sub-account, click Add Path in the upper-left corner of the bucket list page, and enter a specified path to enter the bucket and manage its resources.

 1. Click **Upload Files** to upload files directly.